The University of Massachusetts Amherst

 Resources

-Your Political Science Advising Team is always ready to help.
-To meet with an academic advisor just make an appointment in Navigate.
+Your Political Science and Legal Studies Advising Team is always ready to help, just make a "scholarship support" appointment in Navigate.

 Opportunities